bmorris3/gadfly/docs/gadfly/validation.rst

 Outline
 -------

-All of those scaling relations sound great, but do they yield kernels that accurately reproduce Kepler time series photometric observations of stars?
+All of those scaling relations in :py:mod:`~gadfly.scale` sound great, but do they yield kernels that accurately reproduce Kepler time series photometric observations of stars?
 Let's find out!

-In :ref:`getting_started`, we wrote out the spectroscopically-derived stellar parameters for a handful of stars.
+In :doc:`start`, we wrote out the spectroscopically-derived stellar parameters for a handful of stars.
 In this example, we'll use
 `lightkurve <https://docs.lightkurve.org/>`_ to download the